Countess Clotilde of Merenberg: Family

 The Counts von Merenberg descend legitimately from the morganatic marriage in 1868 of Prince Nikolaus Wilhelm of Nassau and Natalia Alexandrovna Pushkina, a daughter of the renowned poet Alexander Pushkin, who was an untitled member of the lower Russian nobility.
 Although their son Count George von Merenberg married Princess Olga Alexandrovna Yurievskaya, a daughter of Tsar Alexander II of Russia, and pressed for recognition as heir presumptive to the Luxembourgeois throne as its grand ducal line approached extinction, a 1907 law of the grand duchy dismissed the Merenbergs' claim to the throne.

 Prince Nikolaus was a great-grandson of Charles Christian, 3rd Prince of Nassau-Weilburg, who in 1760 married Princess Carolina of Orange-Nassau, a daughter of the Dutch stadholder William IV, Prince of Orange and Anne, Princess Royal of Great Britain.
 Countess Clotilde is also a great-granddaughter of the Russian Emperor Alexander II.

 Marriage and children

-In 1965, she married Junker Enno von Rintelen (9 November 1921, Berlin-Charlottenburg - 16 October 2013), a gynecologist, son of Junker Emil Viktor von Rintelen (1887–1954) and Antonie Bracht (1893-1922).
+In 1965, she married Enno von Rintelen (9 November 1921, Berlin-Charlottenburg – 16 October 2013), a gynecologist, son of Junker Emil Viktor von Rintelen (1887–1954) and Antonie Bracht (1893–1922).
 He was a grandson of Wilhelm von Rintelen, a prussian Lieutenant general ennobled in 1913 by German Emperor Wilhelm II.

 Clotilde and Enno have three sons: